uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 [unresolved]: #unresolved-questions

 - What are the unknowns?

 Has Saline to be part of the current Uyuni Monitoring stack?

+How is the exporter going to access to uyuni-server container?
+For example, to query the database.

 - What can happen if Murphy's law holds true?